AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/6. Story and lore related things/Ideas.md

 - a card: "Bloodletting" (or anything that links to healing as it was very popular medical procedure for literally anything in Victorian England)
 - a gravestone of Richard Pickman (this man appears in few stories of Lovecraft and is descripted as the mad man who found a way to transform himself into a ghoul)
 -  tapes/recordings/letters of Henry Akeley (one of two main characters from story "The Whisperer in Darkness" who agreed to be abducted by Older Gods shaped crayfish-like from Pluto planet.
-Henry and narrator had corrensponded many times, sent the recordings of these creatures as the narror tried to keep Henry safe but he  h a d    c  h o s e n  to be transformed/abducted by those gods)
+Henry and narrator had corrensponded many times, sent the recordings of these creatures as the narrator tried to keep Henry safe but he  h a d    c  h o s e n  to be transformed/abducted by those gods)
 -